krishna-dalam/loading-sample/README.md

 # Loading icon example

-This is a react-native application which demonstrates loading screen before landing screen fetches a image from a 3rd party URL.
+This is a react-native application which demonstrates loading screen before landing screen fetches a image from a external URL.

 ## Steps to run the application